nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. User requests to list persons.
 2. ConnectUS shows a list of persons.
 3. User requests to add tags to a specific person's information from the list by giving the tag type to be added, and the tag information.
-4. ConnectUS edits the person's tags.
+4. ConnectUS adds tags to the person.<br>
    Use case ends.

 **Extensions**